bitcoinscalinglabs/bitcoin-ipc/docs/specs/architecture.md

 - withdraw()
 - get_checkpoint()

-As the Subnet Simulator is the only point in the architecture where the `SubnetState` is help, it is responsible to return the state to be checkpointed.
+As the Subnet Simulator is the only point in the architecture where the `SubnetState` is held, it is responsible to return the state to be checkpointed.
 This is facilitated by the `get_checkpoint()` method.

+Since the node runs a bitcoin full node, it can use that node for bridging events from the bitcoin chain into the subnet.

+# Off-chain componnets

 ## Relayer
-It is responsible for monitoring all IPC subnets and relaying necessary information to bitcoin.
+This component is responsible for monitoring all IPC subnets and relaying necessary information from IPC subnets to bitcoin.
-Specifically:
+It could also run on a different machine, by a different entity, or be implemented in a decentralized manner.
+Here we make it a process run by an IPC node.

+It works as follows:
 - It periodically checks the `postBox` of each subnet.
 If there are cross-chain `transfer` or `withdraw` commands, it uses the BTC-IPC library to submit the appropriate transaction to bitcoin.
 - It periodically calls `get_checkpoint()` on the subnet and submits the checkpoint to bitcoin, using the BTC-IPC library.

 To achieve these, it connects to all the validators of the subnet.
 In the initial stages, where the subnet is instantiated by a Subnet Simulator, the Relayer only uses the interface of the Subnet Simulator to read the postbox and perform the checkpointing.
 In later stages, when the Fendermint node will be used to instantiate a subnet, the Relayer will connect to it using the means provided by Fendermint.

-We stress that the Relayer could also run on a different machine or by a different entity, but here we do not take that approach.

 ## Subnet Interactor
 The Subnet Interactor is not mandatory on an IPC-aware node.